Einenlum/chal/README.md

 `make up`

-The api should be available on `http://localhost`
+The api documentation should be available on `http://localhost/doc` (or `http://localhost/doc.json` if you want the OpenAPI Json version).

 ## Tests